APC's defeat is inevitable, Atiku's aide tells Tinubu

 “From the drama playing out in APC it is obvious that the mainstream of the Party is neither proud nor pleased with its Candidate.
 If it is also true that President Buhari, who has been talking of beqeathing great legacies is not pushing Tinubu’s ticket, then the President may just want to spare Nigerians from the plague of handing over a relay race barton to a man who has wilfully amputated himself.

 “The Presidential Candidate of the PDP, His Excellency Atiku Abubakar has emerged as the front runner and the preferred choice even by competing parties.
-He will unite Nigerians, restore progress and realign Nigeria to its pride of place in the comity of nations,” he said.
+He will unite Nigerians, restore progress and realign Nigeria to its pride of place in the comity of nations,” Dino Melaye said.